Snowmass2021 Cosmic Frontier CF6 White Paper: Multi-Experiment Probes for Dark Energy -- Transients: Dark Energy in the New Era of Multi-Messenger Transients with Gravitational Waves

-The basic idea of this forecast analysis is that, if we assume \lcdm{} for all three universes and attempt to fit the simulated data, we will find $h$ and $\Omega_m$ values that are in significant tension with the input.
-This is because the effect of a dynamic equation of state can be mimicked by changing the values of those other parameters.
-After defining the key parameters of the observable data set, the forecast is done by determining the significance of the tension that would be measured between the assumed $\Lambda$CDM model and the correct theoretical model when the Universe has a dynamical dark energy model.
+The basic idea of this forecast analysis is that, if we assume \lcdm{} for all three universes and attempt to fit the simulated data, we will find $h$ and $\Omega_m$ values that are in significant disagreement with the input.
+This is because the effect of a dynamic equation of state can be mimicked by changing the values of these two parameters.
+After defining the key parameters of the observable data set, the forecast is done by determining the significance of the bias caused by the wrong assumption of the cosmological model.
 If our goal is to falsify \lcdm, we should aim for at least a $5\sigma$ level tension.
+Ideally, the combination of GW with other independent probes (and therefore, distinct bias) will induce considerable internal tensions in the model.
+But this approach is not explored in this work.

 The observable data set parameters for Stage IV, V, and VI experiments are defined in \autoref{tableStages}.
-The key parameters are the number of events and the redshift range of GW events.
+The key parameters are the number of events and the GW's redshift range.
 Here we assume the values given by the proposed GW experiments and assume that our search and discovery program for electromagnetic counterparts will be successful in amassing a sample of about 5-10\% of the best GW events.
 Another important factor in determining the constraining power is, of course, the distance uncertainty.
 Here we estimate an overal 5\% uncertainty on the distances, as estimated by the GW teams for their top events.

 We produced simulated datavectors drawn from each of the cosmological model ($\Lambda$CDM, $w$CDM or CPL) and statistically consistent with the expected observational setup (e.g., number of detections, maximum redshift) for each of the different experiment stages.
 We then fit each simulated datavector assuming the $\Lambda$CDM model.
-In this way, we can estimate the tensions between the input parameters (truth) and the fitted parameters \cite{Shafieloo2018}.
+In this way, we can estimate the disagreement between the input parameters (truth) and the fitted parameters \cite{Shafieloo2018}.